Preventing Unintended Disclosure with ILINX

 For the same reason we lock our houses and cars, we still have a responsibility for being good stewards over other people’s sensitive data and protecting their livelihood from the few rotten eggs out there.

-The ILINX Platform and DLP solution can help with this regardless of where your employees might be.
+ILINX DLP can help with this regardless of where your employees might be.
 It provides a breadth of functionality to identify and protect PII, PCI, PHI, or similar data within enterprise content and subsequently while viewing it.
 It can automatically redact sensitive data or can provide a user-assisted and guided review and redaction experience.
-The process moves through an intelligent workflow process that could include various review and approval steps.
-The solution allows for redactions to be applied as secure overlays or, as needed, permanently “burnt-in” into the content.
+The process moves through an intelligent workflow that can be tailored to include review and approval steps.
+The solution allows for redactions to be applied, either as secured overlays or permanently “burnt-in” into the content.
 The defined redactions are displayed and protect the data by default when viewed.
 Users can apply additional permissions to the overlay redactions to restrict or allow various user roles to see the underlying data.